gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

 It requires a `PaymentComponentsController` instance (see `Integrate the Payment component` step 1).

 > **Note:**
 > - The `PaymentInfoViewController` can be presented modally, used in a container view or pushed to a navigation view controller.
-Make sure to add your own navigational elements around the provided views.
+Make sure to add your own navigation around the provided views.

-> **Important:**
+> ⚠️  **Important:**
 > - The `PaymentInfoViewController` presentation should happen in `func didTapOnMoreInformation(documentId: String?)` inside `PaymentComponentViewProtocol` implementation.(`Integrate the Payment component` step 3).